lassekongo83/adw-gtk3/README.md

 ![adw-gtk3](screenshot.png?raw=true)

-## Installation

-Go to the [releases section](https://github.com/lassekongo83/adw-gtk3/releases) and follow the instructions.

 ## Installation from source

 Use this option if you want to contribute, or use the latest version from the main branch.